 Track gold alongside the rest of your portfolio

-Review bullion, gold ETFs, and related positions together with stocks, bonds, crypto, and spending data in one dashboard.
+Review bullion, gold ETFs, and related positions together with stocks, bonds, and spending data in one gold portfolio app.

 1cc.ai tracker guide

-1cc.ai is a gold tracker app built for people who want to monitor physical gold, gold ETFs, and related holdings without splitting their records across disconnected tools.
+1cc.ai is a gold portfolio app built for people who want physical gold tracking software alongside gold ETFs and related holdings.
 You can log purchases, review position changes, compare gold against the rest of your portfolio, and keep the wider picture in view alongside expenses, cash, and other investment assets.

-Review bullion, gold ETFs, and related positions together with stocks, bonds, crypto, and spending data in one dashboard.
+Review bullion, gold ETFs, and related positions together with stocks, bonds, and spending data in one gold portfolio app.

-Keep a usable record of purchase dates, entry prices, and position changes so your gold holdings stay tied to real decisions.
+Keep a usable record of purchase dates, entry prices, and position changes so physical gold holdings stay tied to real decisions.

 Understand how gold affects diversification and portfolio balance, not just the headline move in the metal itself.